Seiran91/GraduationProject/Angular/README.md

-This is a simple angular example where i am including data from json file and display them in HTML using AngularJS and jQuery
+This is a simple angular example where i am including data from json file and display them in HTML using AngularJS